Real workplaces, real opportunities, no more confusion. Find your perfect regional work experience in Australia.

 Critical COVID-19 work

-Work must be critical to Australia’s response to COVID-19.
+Specified work must be critical to Australia’s response to COVID-19.

 As a guide, this includes: Medical treatment, nursing, contact tracing, testing, and research, Support services including cleaning of medical, health care, and quarantine facilities and equipment involved in the response to COVID-19 Work must have been carried out after 31 January 2020, anywhere in Australia.